ecn310/course-project-taxes-tariffs/Reproducibility_Package/README.md

 ## Taxes and Tariffs Reproducibility Package

-This folder contains the reproducibility package for the Research Paper "Taxes and Tariffs" by Dylan Thomas, Umar Bilgrammi, and Kathryn Sarrge
+This folder contains the reproducibility package for the Research Paper "Shifting Revenue Strategy: The Inverse Relationship Between Consumption Tax and Tariff Revenue in Developed and Developing Countries" by Dylan Thomas, Umar Bilgrammi, and Kathryn Sarrge

 ### Computational Requirements
 - Stata (code was last run with version 16)